Baby Sucking Hand: Reasons, Risks, And Ways To Deal With It

 Babies may suck hands when they are hungry.
 Hand sucking may indicate feeding time.
 Since babies suck a nipple to get milk or formula, it is normal for them to think that sucking may give them food.

-Babies may suck hands even when they are full as it is a normal reflex until three months of age.
+Babies may suck hands even when they are full, as this is a normal behavior that arises due to the baby’s sucking reflex.
+It lasts until three months of age.
 Therefore, you can also look for other hunger cues, such as lip-smacking, opening and closing of mouth, and fussiness.

 protip_icon Did you know?